 ATF will be a dynamic blend of farm tours and hands-on experience with classroom instruction.
 Participants will learn about business planning, budgeting, recordkeeping, marketing, livestock production, fruit and vegetable production, and more.
 Participants will leave the training with a strong foundation in the basic principles of operating a sustainable farming enterprise.

 This event is open only to military veterans in Texas.
 The number of participants will be limited.
-Applications are due March 6, 2015.
+The application period for the Castroville event is over.

 Selected participants will be notified no later than March 13, 2015.

 The event will be free for participants, and lodging and most meals will be provided.
 Veterans selected to attend will be responsible for travel costs to and from the event.

 For more information, please contact Margo Hale at email@example.com or (479) 442-9824.

 What is Armed to Farm?

 Armed to Farm is Sustainable Agriculture Training for Military Veterans.